larahabashy/capstone-report/capstone-report.md

 ---
 All four models were tested on a holdout sample to produce these recall results.
 ```

-The model that utilizes the DenseNet architecture appears to be the best performing model for our dataset.
 Furthermore, we conducted a [manual analysis](https://github.com/UBC-MDS/capstone-gdrl-lipo/blob/master/notebooks/model_decision_making.ipynb) of tricky negative and positive images to evaluate the models' performance using an interactive interface.
-This application allowed us to compare how confident the models were when misclassifying images and showcased the strengths of the DenseNet architecture.
+This application, demonstrated below in {numref}`true_pos_all_wrong`, allowed us to compare how confident the models were when misclassifying images and showcased the strengths of the DenseNet architecture.

 ```{figure} image/true_pos_all_wrong.png
 ---